Luzkan/smells/content/smells/inconsistent-style.md

 ### Problems

-#### **Error Prone**
+#### **Error-Prone**

-With nowadays advances IDE's type hinting the change is smaller, but when a bug gets introduced by a sequence inconsistency, it might be annoying to find out its root cause.
+With advanced IDE type-hinting nowadays, change is smaller, but when a bug gets introduced by a sequence inconsistency, it might not be enjoyable to find out its root cause.

 #### **Comprehensibility**